JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Celestial_Guardians.md

 Celestial Guardians are described as creature-trinitized sons that have been embraced by the Paradise Trinity.
 Trinitized sons may be of single or of dual origin.
 Some, such as the Mighty Messengers, are Adjuster-fused ascendant mortals who have already attained Paradise and the Corps of Finality, but have also passed some special test of universe allegiance that qualified them for being embraced by the Paradise Trinity and inducted into the messenger service.

-A different class of trinitized sons arises through the endeavors of highly advanced pairs of mortal finaliters who believe that they have discovered some special and original concept that has not previously been trinitized and which, if it has all the necessary credentials and attributes, will qualify for the trinitization process, finally actualizing as a new and original living being—in this case, a creature-trinitized son endowed with personality from the Universal Father. ([UB 22:7.4](/en/The_Urantia_Book/22#p7_4))
+A different class of trinitized sons arises through the endeavors of highly advanced pairs of mortal finaliters who believe that they have discovered some special and original concept that has not previously been trinitized and which, if it has all the necessary credentials and attributes, will qualify for the trinitization process, finally actualizing as a new and original living being—in this case, a creature-trinitized son endowed with personality from the Universal Father. (<a id="a38_483"></a>[UB 22:7.4](/en/The_Urantia_Book/22#p7_4))

 > Self is the only prison that can ever bind the soul;
 > Love is the only angel who can bid the gates unroll;